Pivotal-Field-Engineering/jdbc-gemfire-samples/README.md

 Gemfire.
 However, in this particular reference had multiple goals to be accomplished that surrounded a simple task:

-1. Produce a Java Object Model in the spirit of java beans. <*> instead of using the Entity and column names from RDBMS.
+1. Produce a Java Object Model in the spirit of java beans instead of using the Entity and Column names from the RDBMS schema.
 2. Create existing tables equivalent to current sql tables (authors, books, titles, etc.)
 3. Refresh all tables (except sales related - txn) that have source